epunx2/epunx2.github.io/_posts/2018-08-03-learn_ide_and_general_keyboard_shorcuts.markdown

 CMD + 2 - to the second, and so on.

-The last two work in Chrome and any other browser to switch to the different tabs you have open.
+The last two work in all web browsers to switch to the different tabs you have open.
 There are some basic and intermediate shortcuts to help you in your work!